Lamborghini Revuelto: History

-The Revuelto was unveiled in an online event on 29 March 2023.
+Lamborghini teased the car on March 22, 2023 on a Twitter post, and was unveiled in an online event on 29 March 2023.
 The car is the first of the brand to adopt a plug-in hybrid propulsion system.
-While models like the Sián FKP 37 and Countach LPI 800-4 had adopted a mild form of a hybrid propulsion system, mainly to improve low speed drivability, the Revuelto is the first Lamborghini to adopt a true form of a hybrid drivetrain.
+While models like the Sián FKP 37 and Countach LPI 800-4 had utilised a mild form of a hybrid propulsion system, mainly to improve low-speed drivability, the Revuelto is the first Lamborghini to make use of a true form of a hybrid drivetrain.